vdhicts/menu-builder/README.md

 Any contribution is welcome, but it should be fully tested, meet the PSR-2 standard and please create one pull request per feature.
 In exchange you will be credited as contributor on this page.

+## Security

+If you discover any security related issues in this or other packages of Vdhicts, please email info@vdhicts.nl instead of using the issue tracker.

 ## License

-This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

+## About vdhicts

+[Van der Heiden ICT services](https://www.vdhicts.nl) is the name of my personal company for which I work as freelancer.
+Van der Heiden ICT services develops and implements IT solutions for businesses and educational institutions.